cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-cardano-to-eth-migration-en.md

 In the notification, you will see the Cardano address where you should send your AGIX tokens to continue the process.

-5. Copy the Cardano address (from the notification window), then click ‘Copy the address & go to the Dashboard’ to proceed with token migration.
+5. Click ‘Copy the address & go to the Dashboard’ to proceed with token migration.
 6. Go to the ‘Transaction history’.
 You will see the status of your transaction as ‘Pending deposit’.
 Now, we need to make the deposit.

 ### Stage 2: depositing tokens from Daedalus